About Structural Basics

 In the end of October 2024 I moved back to Germany and started a new job in Munich.
 While I am very grateful for the experience I had in Copenhagen, there were a few small things I missed living in Denmark as a Non-Dane.
 I didn’t feel 100% integrated, even though I spoke Danish fluently, I didn’t have any Danish friends and the weather in winter felt a bit depressing.
 These were just 3 examples why I moved back.

-Here are some of the things I’ve been working on:
+Here are some of the things I’ve been working on as a structural engineer:

 - Steel structures with steel connection design